-The first form is a single unsecured convertible debenture which was issued in the principal amount of \$500,000 on October 3, 2017, bears interest at 12% compounded annually and was due on October 3, 2019, but was extended to March 26, 2021.
+Convertible debentures outstanding: There is one unsecured convertible debenture outstanding.
+It is a single unsecured convertible debenture which was issued in the principal amount of \$500,000 on October 3, 2017, bears interest at 12% per annum, compounded annually and was due on October 3, 2019, but was extended to March 26, 2021.
 The maturity date has not been extended and, accordingly, the principal and accrued interest is due and payable.
 Interest is payable in Multiple Voting Shares issued at their volume-weighted average trading price on the ten trading days prior to payment.
 The principal may be converted by the holder at any time, in whole or in part, into units at a rate of \$21 per unit, with each unit being comprised of twelve Multiple Voting Shares and six warrants, with each such warrant enabling its holder to acquire one further Multiple Voting Share from treasury upon payment of \$2.50 at any time prior to maturity (namely, until March 26, 2021).
 The Company is currently renegotiating the terms of this debenture with the debenture-holder.